 All applications for our undergraduate degree programmes, including those from mature students, should be made through the Universities and Colleges Admissions Service (UCAS).
-Full details of UCAS and the application process can be found found on the application section of the Queen Mary website.
+Further details of UCAS and the application process can be found on the Queen Mary website.

 We've detailed some frequently asked questions below which you may find useful.